AaronL1011/MERN-Final-Project/README.md

 ![Edit Profile Page](./resources/Grub_Grub_Wireframes/Edit_Profile_Page.png)

 # Planning Screenshots

+> R6 - Screenshots of your Trello board demonstrating use throughout the initial stages of the project

 Throughout the developement process, we opted to use Kanban progress tracking in the form of a Trello board.
 This makes it exceedingly simple to visualise the status of each current task, and to follow who is completing each one.
 As each task is progressed, it moves between columns, once completed, it is marked as such, and a new task can be commenced.
 Outlined below, you can see the progression of tasks as we worked through the first section of the assignment.